 General comments:

-This section relates to opening, quarterly and annual submission of information for groups, ring fenced–funds and remaining part.
+This section relates to quarterly and annual submission of information for groups, ring-fenced funds and remaining part.

 This template is relevant when method 1 (Accounting consolidation–based method) is used, either exclusively or in combination with method 2 (Deduction and aggregation method).
 Holdings in related undertakings that are not consolidated row by row in accordance with Article 335, paragraph 1, (a), (b) or (c) of the Delegated Regulation (EU) 2015/35, including the holdings in related undertakings included with method 2 when combination of methods is used, shall be included in the item ‘Holdings in related undertakings, including participations’.